 2020 was supposed to be a celebratory year for GDS.
 The culmination of One GDS with the ceremonial cutting of a deep green ribbon, bringing to conclusion years of planning, development and construction, would come just in time to celebrate the 75th anniversary of the school on a unified campus, coinciding for the high school with the phasing out of AP classes and a new schedule.

 But in the spring, students and teachers were suddenly thrown into distance learning.
 Most community members still had confidence, though, that the world would return to some form of normalcy by the beginning of the school year.
-As time late spring turned into summer, some felt traces of apathy about the upcoming start of school because of lost expectations.
+As late spring turned into summer, some felt traces of apathy about the upcoming start of school because of lost expectations.
 Rather than filling the halls of the newly united campus, everyone would continue to work from home.

 “It’s a little bit disappointing,” senior Arthur Delot-Vilain said.
 “You spend three years of high school thinking about how you get to be a senior—how you get to have these traditions, especially the senior trip, First Friday and the run-in.
 Then to have the whole thing shift on you and realize you can’t have those things is disheartening.”